-6.22 Management of security attributes (FMT\MSA.1) / Loader & Specification of management functions (FMT\SMF.1) / Loader
+6.22 Management of security attributes (FMT_MSA.1) / Loader & Specification of management functions (FMT_SMF.1) / Loader

-In Admin configuration, the System Firmware provides the capability for an authorized user to change part of the Flash Loader security attributes.
+335 In Admin configuration, the System Firmware provides the capability to change part of the Flash Loader security attributes to an authorized user.

-6.23 Security roles (FMT\SMR.1) / Loader
+6.23 Security roles (FMT_SMR.1) / Loader

-The System Firmware supports the assignment of roles to users through the assignment of different keys for the different roles.
+336 The System Firmware supports the assignment of roles to users through the assignment of different keys for the different roles.
 This allows to distinguish between the roles of ST Loader, User Loader, Delegated Loader, Secure Diagnostic, and Everybody.

-6.24 Timing of identification (FIA\UID.1) / Loader & Timing of authentication (FIA\UAU.1) / Loader
+6.24 Timing of identification (FIA_UID.1) / Loader & Timing of authentication (FIA_UAU.1) / Loader

-- The System Firmware identifies the user through the key selected for authentication.
-This is performed by verifying an encryption, thus preventing to unveil the key. - 330 After this authentication, both parties share a session key. - A limited number of operations is allowed on behalf of the user before the user is identified and authenticated, such as boot, authentication and non-critical queries.
+- 337 The System Firmware identifies the user through the key selected for authentication.
+This is performed by verifying an encryption, thus preventing to unveil the key. - 338 After this authentication, both parties share a session key. - A limited number of operations is allowed on behalf of the user before the user is identified and authenticated, such as boot, authentication and non-critical queries.

-6.25 Audit review (FAU\SAR.1) / Loader
+6.25 Audit review (FAU_SAR.1) / Loader

-In Admin configuration, the System Firmware allows to read the product information and the identification data of all memory updates previously loaded on the TOE.
+340 In Admin configuration, the System Firmware allows to read the product information and the identification data of all memory updates previously loaded on the TOE.